Quantum homomorphic encryption for circuits of low $T$-gate complexity: Definitions

 We point out two properties of the above definition.
-First of all, we do not require that the ciphertexts be decryptable themselves, only that they become decryptable after homomorphic evaluation --- however as long as $\QHE$ is homomorphic for the class of identity circuits, we can effectively decrypt a ciphertext by first homomorphically evaluating the identity circuit.
-Secondly, we do not require that the output of $\QHE.\Eval$ be able to undergo additional homomorphic evaluations; indeed, in the case that the evaluation key $\rho_{evk}$ is quantum, it will in general be ``consumed'' by the $\QHE.\Eval$ process, rendering any future applications of $\QHE.\Eval$ impossible.
+First, we do not require that ciphertexts be decryptable themselves, only that they become decryptable after homomorphic evaluation, however, as long as $\QHE$ is homomorphic for the class of identity circuits, we can effectively decrypt a ciphertext by first homomorphically evaluating the identity.
+Second, we do not require that the output of $\QHE.\Eval$ be able to undergo additional homomorphic evaluations; indeed, \iftoggle{crypto}{if}{in the case that} the evaluation key $\rho_{evk}$ is quantum, it will in general be ``consumed'' by the $\QHE.\Eval$ process, rendering any future applications of $\QHE.\Eval$ impossible.

-Analogously to the classical case, we define compactness (which we also parametrize by a class of circuits~$\mathscr{C}$), which, intuitively, requires that the output of $\QHE.\Eval$ be short --- thus ruling out trivial quantum fully homomorphic encryption schemes where all the work of applying the circuit is delayed to the $\QHE.\Dec$ stage (see the text following Definition~\ref{defn:compact-indivisible} for an informal description of the trivial scheme, $\TRIV.\HE$).
+Analogously to the classical case, we define compactness\iftoggle{crypto}{}{ (also parametrized by a class of circuits~$\mathscr{S}$)}, which requires that the complexity of $\QHE.\Dec$ be independent of the evaluated circuit, ruling out \iftoggle{crypto}{}{trivial quantum fully homomorphic encryption }schemes where applying the circuit is delayed until after decryption\iftoggle{crypto}{}{ (see the text following Def.~\ref{defn:compact-indivisible} for an informal description of the trivial scheme, $\TRIV$)}.